Skip to content

 “Sepsis is life threatening organ dysfunction caused by a dysregulated host immune response to infection including renal, respiratory, hepatic dysfunction or metabolic acidosis”.
 A small proportion of children or young people with sepsis will go into septic shock, where shock is defined as hypotension, or impaired perfusion requiring inotropes with a higher risk of death than sepsis.”

-This doesn’t really help us spot sepsis early enough to prevent these children going into shock.
+This doesn’t really help us spot sepsis early enough to prevent these children from going into shock.
 So far, there is no reliable way of pinpointing who these children are.
 However, there is some exciting news.
-2020 has brought us new international evidence-based guidelines for the management of septic shock and sepsis associated organ dysfunction in children; the Surviving Sepsis Campaign.
+2020 has brought us new international evidence-based guidelines for the management of septic shock and sepsis-associated organ dysfunction in children: the Surviving Sepsis Campaign.

-This has been a huge piece of work by an incredible transatlantic consortium, including Mark Peters (for the horse’s mouth listen to our latest RCPCH Paediatric Sepsis Podcasts).
-I am going to take you through some of these recommendations, but I think everybody should read it themselves.
-The consortium took 3 years and reviewed over 500 papers, but you only have to read this one paper, so go on, make your life easy!
+This has been a huge piece of work by an incredible transatlantic consortium, including Mark Peters (for the horse’s mouth, listen to our latest RCPCH Paediatric Sepsis Podcasts).
+I will take you through some of these recommendations, but everybody should read them themselves.
+The consortium took three years and reviewed over 500 papers, but you only have to read this one paper, so go on, make your life easy!

 Spotting sepsis